Jenny-Jiani/Jenny-Jiani.github.io/parameters/reference/image-parameter/TextResultOrderModes.md

 ## TextResultOrderModes

 ### Mode Properties
 `TextResultOrderModes` is a parameter deciding the order of the text results returned.
-It consists of one or more `TextResultOrderMode` items.
+It consisits of one or more `TextResultOrderMode` items.
 The array index represents the priority of the item.
 The smaller index is, the higher priority is.

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |